 - Too many points on your license

-First the good news: Most states only require an SR-22 for three years, as long as you remain major-violation-free during that time.
-So remember, this too shall pass.
+Most states only require drivers to hold an SR-22 for three years, as long as they steer clear of major moving violations during that period.

-If you already have car insurance and you now must carry an SR-22, simply call your representative and ask them to file it for you.
+If you already have car insurance but need to add an SR-22, simply call your insurance company and request they file the paperwork for you.
 Most states require your car insurance company to file the SR-22 directly.
-If you find that your current car insurance company can’t file the SR-22 for you, then you’ll have to find a new carrier (and for that, The Zebra is at your service).
+If your current car insurance company isn't willing to file the SR-22 for you, you may need to find a new auto insurance provider.

-If you’re shopping for car insurance, be aware that your insurance policy will likely need to meet some extra requirements.
-Depending on which carrier you choose, you may need to pay an additional fee for the insurance company to file the SR-22.
+If you’re shopping for car insurance, be aware that your insurance policy may need to meet some extra requirements.
+Attention to detail is critical when looking for the best SR-22 car insurance, as some insurance companies charge an additional fee to file an SR-22.

-What happens if I have a lapse of coverage?
+What happens if I have a lapse of coverage with an SR-22?